monirulHaque/Database-Systems/readme.md

 Character Large Object (CLOB), for storing a large block of text in some form of text encoding.  </br>
 Binary Large Object (BLOB), for storing a collection of binary data such as images. </br>

+# Characteristics of Relational Data Model
+To be Added

 # References
 * Fundamentals of Database Systems (by Ramez Elmasri, Shamkant B. Navathe)